sourcegraph/sourcegraph-public-snapshot/doc/cloud/data-usage-pipeline.md

 The scraping job maintains state using a bookmark stored in the primary postgres database in the table `event_logs_scrape_state`.
 [If the bookmark is not found, one will be inserted](https://sourcegraph.sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/enterprise/cmd/worker/internal/telemetry/telemetry_job.go?L424-440) such that the bookmark is the most recent event at the time.

 The scraping process has a crude at-least once semantics guarantee.
-If any scrape should fail the bookmark state will not be updated causing future scrapes to retry the same set of events.
+If any scrape should fail, the bookmark state will not be updated causing future scrapes to retry the same set of events.

 ### Allow list